Showing posts with label reflective judgment. Show all posts

 Kant lived at a time where there was no scientific explanation for how life, no matter how primitive, could arise from inanimate, material conditions.
 There simply was no way to account for the behavior of purposive beings by appealing to mechanistic laws.
 I think, however, that while trying to understand nature in Kant's time without appealing to teleological explanations would have been impossible, it is still quite difficult for us today.

 Imagine the bird in the process of building a nest.
 Let us call the bird and its beak, twigs and flying a supervening level of description with its appropriate ontology.
 There are birds, and nests, and twigs, etc. Let us in faithfulness to reductionism claim that there is an ultimate subvenient base such that two molecule-by-molecule replicas at the subvenient level would result in the same state of affairs at the supervening level of the bird.
-Will will not be type reductionists here but only token reductionists or more fashionably, non-reductive physicalists.
+We will not be type reductionists here but only token reductionists or more fashionably, non-reductive physicalists.
 We shall claim that for each and every event at the supervenient level there is some state of affairs at the subvenient level such that we can draw a function from the subvenient to the supervenient.

 So does the subvenient level explain the supervening level?
 Clearly, the answer is "No, it does not."
 The subvenient level metaphysically realizes the supervenient level but does not explain it -- at least not yet.
 So what is the explanation for the bird flying the twigs to a spot under my gutter?
 One might say now that the best explanation is simply that the bird is behaving as it does because it wants to bring about the building of its nest.
 But is such an explanation in terms of purpose the same as that of Kant?

 Kant would probably say that there is some slight of hand here.
 One would need to specify the explanation of why the higher level would supervene upon the lower.
 Clearly, it is the case that the bird exerts purposive behavior and that behavior is realized physically, and that the bird thus makes use of fundamental particles and laws in its behaving.
 But one cannot simply leave it at that, assert an asymmetrical dependency relation and claim that the subvenient ultimately determines the supervenient.
-That is to smuggle what Kant would call the mechanistic explanation in the back door without explaining how it might actually be that apparent purpose arises from an underlying mechanism.
+That would be to smuggle what Kant would call the mechanistic explanation in the back door without explaining how it might actually be that apparent purpose arises from an underlying mechanism.

 My point here is that it is really quite unclear that if Kant were here he would change his mind on the need for real teleological explanations in nature.
 He might say that his position on teleological explanation was that he used such explanations when mechanistic ones were inadequate.
 Recalling #77 and #78 in the Critique of Judgment he might say, "I can imagine a being other than I or you who might have different cognitive equipment and might thus be able to understand particulars immediately, not as worked up through concepts.
 Such a being could perhaps see that there is some deeper mechanism that we will never be able to grasp because of the constitution of our epistemic equipment.
 Although this fact should be faced squarely, we should in our cognitive lives simply use teleological explanations in nature and afford them truth-conditions and ontological status, for we do not have such intellectual intuition."